Korabi123/java-restAPI/README.md

 #### Some goals for this project are

-- [ ] Add a hashing algorithm (serverside) so that the passowrds don't get saved as plaintext
+- [ ] Add a hashing algorithm (serverside) so that the passwords don't get saved as plaintext
-- [ ] Add login functionality (oversimplified ofc) with tokens that are saved to a variable 💀
+- [ ] Add login functionality (oversimplified ofc) with session tokens that are saved to a variable 💀
 - [ ] Add some "hooks" (whatever you call them in java 💀) to get a user by id and get a user by email
+- [ ] Add a config file for customizability
+- [ ] And lastly add a database cuz who actually uses arrays to store users???